CraftCanvasMC/Canvas/README.md

 * Community help & support
 * Donations to help support the developers

-See the [Contributing Guide](https://docs.canvasmc.io/developers/contributing) for more detail.
+See the [Canvas Contributing Guide](https://docs.canvasmc.io/guides/developers/contributing/canvas/) for more detail.

 ---